claytonkreisel/ncaa/README.md

 ## Demo

-If you would like to view a demo of this project you can do that at [demos.claytonkreisel.com/ncaa](https://demos.claytonkreisel.com/ncaa).
+If you would like to view a demo of this project you can do that at <a target="_blank" href="https://demos.claytonkreisel.com/ncaa">demos.claytonkreisel.com/ncaa</a>.